Vantiq/vantiq-extension-sources/jmsSource/README.md

 not a correct implementation of the interface, then we will not be able to create a message producer/consumer/listener for the given queue or topic.

+**NOTES**:
+*	The `formatOutgoingMessage()` method MUST return a valid Message that can be sent to the appropriate destination.
+*	The `parseIncomingMessage()` method MUST return a map with a "queue" or "topic" field, and a "headers" field.
+If possible, the map should also have a "properties" and "message" field, (unless these values are null).

 ## Testing <a name="testing" id="testing"></a>

-In order to properly run the tests, you must create an environment variable named JMS\_DRIVER\_LOC which points to the appropriate JMS Driver .jar file.
+In order to properly run the tests, you must create an environment variable named `JMS_DRIVER_LOC` which points to the appropriate JMS Driver .jar file.
 Additionally, you must have a JMS Server configured and running.
-You will need to specify the following values in the gradle.properties file in the ~/.gradle directory:
+You will need to specify the following values in the `gradle.properties` file in the `~/.gradle` directory:

 * username (Optional)
 * password (Optional)